robocorp/example-web-store-work-items/README.md

 - For task `Load and Process All Orders`:
   - `./devdata/work-items-in/process-orders-test-from-outputs/work-items.json`

-The `RPA.Robocorp.WorkItems` library can be controlled with specific environment variables to control the input and output sources.
-In this example under `./devdata` you can find three different JSON files that demonstrate the selection:

-- [`env.json`](./devdata/env.json): This is used as default by Robocorp Lab and RCC command-line and points to the input for task `Split orders file`
-- [`env-process-orders.json`](./devdata/env-process-orders.json): Points to the input for task `Load and Process All Orders`
-- [`env-split-orders.json`](./devdata/env-split-orders.json): Points to the input for task `Split orders file`

-By default the `env.json` is used by Robocorp Lab so the inputs and output paths defined there decide which input is used.
-You can edit that file change what you are testing.

-To run specific tasks with specific inputs in the command-line or Robocorp Lab Terminal you can run the following commands:
+To run specific tasks with specific inputs in the command-line you can run the following commands:

 - Run `Split orders file` with test input:
   - `rcc task run -t "Split orders file" -e ./devdata/env-split-orders.json`